• Skip to primary navigation

 When you have an overabundance of eggs from a new store sale, Easter clear outs (check out the sales cycle list here), or just not eating as quickly as your hens are producing, you need to find ways to preserve those eggs without wasting the poor chicken's hard work.

-Eggs are usually never a food associated with stocking up a pantry unless you're ready to invest in the #10 can dehydrated eggs.
+Eggs are usually never a food associated with stocking up a pantry unless you’re ready to invest in the #10 can of dehydrated eggs.

 How to Store Eggs